odrodrig/assetTracking/readme.md

 ![install](./images/install.png)

-2. In the prompts that come up select *peer0.org1.example.com*

-3. Then select the smart contract that we just packaged which should be *car-leasing@1.0.0*
+2. Select the smart contract that we just packaged which should be *car-leasing@1.0.0*

 Your smart contract is now installed.
 Next we need to instantiate it.